traefik/traefik/docs/user-guide/examples.md

 onHostRule = true
 caServer = "http://172.18.0.1:4000/directory"
 entryPoint = "https"
+[acme.httpChallenge]
+entryPoint = "http"
 ```

-Traefik will only try to generate a Let's encrypt certificate if the domain cannot be checked by the provided certificates.
+Traefik will only try to generate a Let's encrypt certificate (thanks to `HTTP-01` challenge) if the domain cannot be checked by the provided certificates.

 ### Cluster mode